sdnfv/openNetVM/examples/firewall/README.md

 Firewall
 ==
-The Firewall NF is an NF which drops/forwards packets based on LPM rules.
+The Firewall NF drops/forwards packets based on LPM rules specified in the  rules.json file.

 Compilation and Execution
 --